 States have varying requirements regarding licensure.
 However, rehabilitation counselors who want to provide counseling along with other rehabilitation services, such as job placement, need to obtain a license from the state where they practice.

-Rehabilitation Counselor Work Environments, Salary and Prospects for Job Growth
+Rehabilitation Counselor Salary and Job Growth

 - State vocational rehabilitation agencies